liivlee/1stSemesterProject/README.md

 What is three.js?
 Three.js is a cross-browser JavaScript library and application programming interface used to create and display animated 3D computer graphics in a web browser using WebGL.

 Plan for week 7:
-Make a website with a home page and a nav bar to 4 other pages
+Make a website with a home page and a nav bar to 3 other pages

 Plan for week 8:
 Add animation to the home page

 Plan for week 9 & 10:
 Add content to the website including a quiz and a small game

+Project Objective
+- Interactive educational website
+- Educates and advocates users on the issue of climate change
+- Includes features such as 3d animation, quiz, and game

+MVP:
+Homepage
+Page 1: Information(Cause of climate change, current state, importance of taking action, how to take action) Page 2: Quiz(based on the information from page 1) Page 3: Mini game(still thinking)

+Progress
+- I am finishing the 3d earth animation for the homepage

+Timeline
+Week of 11/6: Make Page 1(informational page)
+Week of 11/13: Start Page 2(quiz)
+Week of 11/20: Finish Page 2(quiz)
+Week of 11/27: Start Page 3(mini game)
+Week of 12/4: Continue to make Page 3(mini game)
+Week of 12/11: Finish Page 3(mini game)